-The idea is that food is available to whoever need it so you may have office workers eating their for their lunch breaks or homeless people in need of food or tourists just in the area.
+The idea is that food is available to whoever needs it so you may have office workers eating there for their lunch breaks or homeless people in need of food or tourists just in the area.

 It’s a great atmosphere and the food is delicious.

-You wait in line with you plate then help yourself to whatever you fancy.
+You wait in line with your plate then help yourself to whatever you fancy.

 There’s also some soft drinks, water and deserts on offer.

 The beaches that were within walking distance from our house sit were some of the best we’d ever set foot on.